MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machines.md

 Follow these steps in the Azure portal of your Azure Local to view VM properties.

-1. Go to the Azure Local cluster resource and then go to **Virtual machines**.
+1. Go to the Azure Local resource and then go to **Virtual machines**.

 1. In the right pane, from the list of virtual machines, select the name of the VM whose properties you wish to view.